MINISTRIES

 Altar Servers

-All children that have received their first Holy Communion and are in the 4th grade and older, including teens and adults, along with Fathers of servers, are encouraged to join in this important service and function at Mass.
-To get more information and to learn about serving at the Mass, contact Joe Eichmann (260-799-4411 ), Judy Egolf 260-705-4577 judylegolf@yahoo.com
+All children that have received their First Holy Communion and are in the 3rd grade through high school are encouraged to join in this important service and function at Mass.
+To get more information and to learn about serving at the Mass, contact Joe Eichmann (260-799-4411) or Judy Egolf (260-705-4577 or judylegolf@yahoo.com).

-Music Any parishioner is welcomed to cantor at Mass or to play the musical instruments in companion to the music at Mass.
-For the music and for practices contact Beth Konger 260-693-2724.
+Any parishioner is welcomed to cantor at Mass or to play musical instruments in companion to the music at Mass.
+For the music and for practices contact Beth Konger (260-693-2724).

 Lectors